 Required PHP extensions: bc-math curl gd, ImageMagick 6.3.7 (or later) or both intl mbstring mcrypt mhash openssl PDO/MySQL SimpleXML soap xml xsl zip PHP 7 only: json

 PHP OPcache: PHP OPcache is strongly recommended to be enabled for performance reasons.
 The OPcache is enabled in many PHP distributions.
-To verify if it is installed, see our PHP documentation for CentOS or Ubuntu.
+To verify that it's been installed, see our PHP documentation for CentOS or Ubuntu.
 If you must install it separately, see the PHP OPcache documentation.

 PHP settings: Particular PHP configuration settings, such as memory_limit, that can avoid common problems when using Magento are recommended.